 COLORADO SPRINGS, Colo.
 (KOAA) — It’s been nearly three years since the tragic night when five people were killed and 25 others were injured in the mass shooting at Club Q in Colorado Springs.

-This Sunday, the community will gather once again to honor the victims and support those still healing.
+The community gathered once again to honor the victims and support those still healing.

 “For me, it will always be at the back of my mind,” said John Arcediano, Program & Outreach Director for Prism Community Collective, and a Club Q survivor.